Ring0s4u2Proxy/Techniques-for-gaining-an-initial-foothold-within-a-network./README.md

    Droppers:

-  Usually, for a payload to be succesfully executed there has to be a dropper.
+  -Usually, for a payload to be succesfully executed there has to be a dropper.
 The purpose of the dropper is to evade anti-virus, and to complicate the analysis of the of the infection chain.
 For right now I will not be going indepth into this subject.

    Containers:

-   Containers provide a method of bundling the dependencies of your infection chain into a single file (example: trigger, payload, and a decoy).
+   -Containers provide a method of bundling the dependencies of your infection chain into a single file (example: trigger, payload, and a decoy).
 This simplifies the process of sending multiple files, and can add a level of obfuscation, with file password protection.
 The ISO/IMG, ZIP, AND WIM formats are natively supported by Windows, so one of those file formats can be solid for mnaking a container.
 There are automatic packing tools, like PackMyPayload or you can pack it manually.
 Some of these containers support hidden files, and some do not propogate MotW (mark of the web).
 Mark of the Web is important in this subject matter because it is a zone identifier which marks files that have been downloaded from the Internet as (potentially) potentially unsafe.
 If you look at a files properties in the Explorer you can see this.
 This is troublesome because Windows may present additional security warnings to the user before executing your file.
 Some files, like Office documents will not enable Macros is MotW is present.
 I highly recommend looking into techniques which can be used to circumnavigate this, like packing a PDF executable into an ISO, and then pulling it from a web server.
 PackMyPayload has the option to set the hidden attribute on files as they're packaged into a container.
 This is useful for when you want to hide files such as the decory and payload, so that the user can only see the trigger.
+A few other methods for getting around MotW: LNK-Stomping, FileFix 2.0.

+   Triggers:

+   -This is the file that the user will interact with after extracting the container.
+Typically, you want this file to be as easy to activate as possible!